Decision making committees

-Certain decisions we make on enforcement of regulatory and competition law may need to be approved or taken by the Enforcement Decisions Committee or the Competition Decisions Committee.
+Certain decisions relating to these enforcement actions may need to be taken by the Enforcement Decisions Committee or the Competition Decisions Committee.

-- explain the purpose of the Enforcement Decision Committee and the Competition Decisions Committee and how they work
+Explain the purpose of the Enforcement Decisions Committee and the Competition Decisions Committee and how they work

 The Enforcement Decisions Committee

 The Enforcement Decisions Committee, or EDC, is a committee of the Board.
 Its purpose is to take regulatory enforcement decisions for the PSR when a settlement cannot be reached.